JavaZakariae/Linux-commands/README.md

 - `ps -p 1`: to get info about a process based on a given PID.
 - `ps -u zaki`: to get info about a process based on a given UID.

+- `pstree`: to print the tree of the processes.
+- `pidof firfox`: to print the id of the process firfox.

 ### top command:
 - `top` command will display the complete active process, cpu and memory information, `shift+p` will order the output based on cpu usage, `shift+m` will order based on memory usage, `c` to print the absolute path of the process, `k` to kill a process.
 -  `top -u zaki`: print only processes owned by a given user.